plechoss/Project/README.md

 * How much influence does the film's location have on its success?

 # Dataset
-We're going to use the OpenSubtitles dataset and get the additional meta-data like the release date or box-office results from IMDB.
-Additionally we'll need the Words API for language statistics.
+We're going to use the OpenSubtitles dataset and get the additional meta-data like the release date, box-office results and character names from IMDB.
+Additionally we'll need the Datamuse API for language statistics.
 We'll have to filter out punctuation and stop words from the subtitle XML files and match them with the IMDB movie/tv series ids.
+We'll detect the corresponding themes (therefore e.x. the catholic church) using arrays of words most commonly associated with the keyword.

 Datasets:
 * OpenSubtitles